2021 Chenin Blanc

 Alc.
 11.0 % by vol.

 The grapes were hand harvested at night and brought to the winery in the early morning.
-We dump the fruit into the bladder press and run the press cycle for about 3 hours, or as long as the juice does not taste bitter.
+We dump the fruit into the bladder press and run the press cycle for about 3 hours.
 The pressed juice is pumped directly to a steel tank and settles for two days.
-It is racked to four neutral French oak barrels for fermentation.
+It is racked to neutral French oak barrels for fermentation.
 We let the juice naturally ferment over the course of 5-6 weeks.
 Around the three week mark, we consolidate the four barrels down to three.
 From here we top every two weeks and let the wine evolve.
-The wine is then racked super clean to tank and bottled unfined and unfiltered.
+After 4 months, we add a small amount of Sulfur to freeze the Chenin in time.
+This will stop/ slow down the oxidation of the wine and let it evolve just a bit more in barrel up until bottling.
+After being in barrel for 7 months, we rack the wine to tank and bottle unfined and unfiltered.